floratos-lab/pbqdi.service/README.md

 * R version needs to be 3.3 or later
 * 5 local packages need to be copied to the R library directory (specific location depending on your R installation).
 Their names are clinicalTrials, drugbank, n1database, n1platform, and tth.
 The actual code is not open-sourced.
+  * Biobase: used by n1platform. (no longer avaiable in public repository?)

 ## Clients: